ML-Course-2025/session1/material/activity2.md

-# # activity 2: Lab Instructions: Exploring Python with Google Colab and Bing Copilot
+# Activity 2: Lab Instructions: Exploring Python with Google Colab and Bing Copilot

 #### **1. Getting Started**
 1. Open [Google Colab](https://colab.research.google.com) and sign in with your Google account.